pitastrudl/wekanwiki/Azure.md

 ### There are two major steps for configuring Wekan to authenticate to Azure AD via OpenID Connect (OIDC)

+Note: These old docs below don't have all settings listed that above new Snap settings have.
+Text case and _- is different, for example at Docker there is `OAUTH2_ENABLED=true` when at Snap same setting is `sudo snap set wekan oauth-enabled='true'`

 1. Register the application with Azure.
 Make sure you capture the application ID as well as generate a secret key.
 2. Configure the environment variables.
 This differs slightly by installation type, but make sure you have the following:
 * OAUTH2_ENABLED = true